There are 10 Marvel movies coming in the next 4 years

 Disney just revised its release schedule for movies through 2022 and has removed an untitled Marvel film from its 2020 dates.
 Was it Guardians of the Galaxy 3?
 While there's no way to know for sure, it was expected to be one of the next films in production.

-In axing the July 31, 2020 date, Disney and Marvel have now opted for just two films to be released that year.
+In axing the July 31, 2020, date, Disney and Marvel have opted to release just two films that year.
 Now, the upcoming Marvel Cinematic Universe films will be:

 - Captain Marvel: March 8, 2019